Methods of payment Abuse

 26.01.2023, 23:52

-In this article, we will talk about what a process is in the Linux background and how to run it.
-The instructions are extremely simple and clear.
+In this article we will tell you what a process in the Linux background is and how to start it.
+The instructions are very simple and easy to understand.

-Linux has 2 modes of working with processes:
+In Linux there are 2 modes of working with processes:

-foreground (priority, foreground) – a mode in which the launch of a new command is possible only after the completion of the previous one;
+• foreground (foreground, foreground) - a mode in which a new command can be started only after the last one is finished;

-Working in the background mode is convenient because you can work with several teams in parallel.
-The terminal window is always available in order to enter new commands into it.
-It remains to figure out how to work with this competently.
+Working in the background mode is convenient because you can work with several commands in parallel.
+The terminal window is always available to type new commands into it.
+It remains to figure out how to work with it properly.

-How to run a background command in Linux: step-by-step instructions
+How to launch a background command in Linux: step-by-step instructions

-To run the background command (in the background), you need to enter its name and add an empersand & to the end of the line.
-It is indicated after a space.
-Eg:
+To run a backgroud command (in the background), you need to enter its name and add an empersand sign & to the end of the line.
+It is specified after a space.
+For example:

 thisisyourcommand argument1 argument2 &

-For example, we need to start unpacking the tar archive.
-To do this, we use the Linux command:
+For example, we need to run the unpacking of a tar archive.
+To do this, we use the command in Linux:

 $ tar -xf archive.tar &